lansea/nabe/README.markdown

     Date: Apr 24 2011 17:08:00 GMT+0200 (CDT)

     There's no `sleep()` in JavaScript..
 Nor does it have goto, Duh.

+Tags are defined using the `Categories` property

+    Categories: node, readme, blog

 If you're familiar with wheat or toto, this should looks familiar.
 Basically the top of the file is in YAML format, and the rest of it is the blog post.
 They are delimited by an empty line `/\n\n/`, as you can see above.